diazdc/diazdc-pfb2019/Pandas.md

 ### Ordering dataframes by column values

 Here we'll take look at ordering our data by a particular column value, or multiple column values.
-The only subsetting we'll use is to create a minimal example.

 <br/>